 Case, Bezel & Strap

-Breitling is often associated with their daringly -almost to the point of poor taste – oversized chronograph and military-styled watches that look sort of ridiculous housing standard ETA calibers within huge cases that sometimes measure close to fifty millimeters in diameter (yes, I’m talking about their Breitling for Bentley series that seems to be primarily aimed at insecure persons.)
+Breitling is often associated with their daringly -almost to the point of poor taste – oversized chronograph and military-style watches that look sort of ridiculous housing standard ETA calibers within huge cases that sometimes measure close to fifty millimeters in diameter (yes, I’m talking about their Breitling for Bentley series that is primarily aimed at insecure persons.)
 Luckily for us, they also have a couple of collections that are based on their historic models.
-Featuring more sensible dimensions, sporting high-grade “manufacture” calibers, and being a lot more impressive in the readability department, they are serious competitors to living legends as the aforementioned Omega Speedmaster and all sorts of classic pilot’s watches offered by IWC.
+Featuring more sensible dimensions, sporting high-grade “manufacture” calibers, and being a lot more impressive in the readability department, they are serious competitors to living legends as the aforementioned Omega Speedmaster and all sorts of classic “pilots” offered by its arch-rival IWC.

 This particular model belongs to the latter breed.
 Coming in a slightly oversized body some 43 mm in diameter and just a hair shy of 14 millimeters thick, it still is a bit too large, especially if you compare it to the sub-40mm size of the original ref.
 768 model that this gadget pays homage to, but is still relatively compact after all those “sporty chronographs for modern active men” that are getting rather old (the chronographs, not men…oh, whatever) after all these years.

 It’s been around a decade now since Breitling has originally introduced the Caliber B01 automatic chronograph movement: their first modern in-house mechanism developed after dozens of years of relying on ETA blank movements and third-party complication modules.
-Officially launched back in April 2009 together with their then-new Breitling Chronomat B01 Automatic Chronograph model, the mechanism featured a superb combination of a column-wheel switch and vertical clutch: a privilege of high-grade chronographs.
+Officially launched back in April 2009 together with their then-new Chronomat B01 Chronograph, the mechanism featured a superb combination of a column-wheel switch and vertical clutch: a privilege of high-grade chronographs.

 Also, it looks like a good alternative to the classic ETA Valjoux 7750 as well as its numerous derivatives: not only from the usability perspective (the B01, for example, allows you to change the date display closer to 12 o’clock without causing any sort of unnecessary stress on the mechanism,) but when it comes to accuracy, too.